 Yue Wu, PhD, earned his doctoral degree in Microbiology from Beijing Agricultural University, China, in 1998.
-Dr. Wu joined the staff of Roswell Park Cancer Institute in 2003 as a postdoctoral research affiliate in the Department of Cancer Prevention and Control, within the division of Cancer Prevention and Population Sciences.
+Dr. Wu joined the staff of Roswell Park Comprehensive Cancer Center in 2003 as a postdoctoral research affiliate in the Department of Cancer Prevention and Control, within the division of Cancer Prevention and Population Sciences.
 He was appointed to Affiliate Member in 2007, and HRI Scientist, Assistant Professor of Oncology in 2008.

 Dr. Wu’s research interest is in androgen metabolism and androgen receptor signaling in prostate cancer.
 Specifically, his research projects are focused on prostatic androgen trafficking and metabolism by prostatic epithelial cells and cancer cells, and how androgen metabolism affects biology and clinical characteristics of prostate cancer.
 The ultimate goal is to delineate mechanisms underlying the progression of prostate cancer to castration recurrent disease, and to identify novel modalities to prevent or treat castration recurrent prostate cancer.